Whistleblower Woodford to tackle Olympus in court

 Olympus said Woodford was sacked because the 30-year company veteran failed to understand its management style and Japanese culture.
 But over the following weeks, regulators uncovered an accounting fraud stretching back over more than a decade.

-Armed with a damning and high-level independent panel report slating “rotten” Olympus bosses as well as a report from auditor PwC PWC.UL -- and against the backdrop of a clutch of arrests and an international investigation by U.S., Japanese and UK prosecutors -- Woodford might appear to have a strong case.
+Armed with a damning and high-level independent panel report slating “rotten” Olympus bosses as well as a report from auditor PwC - and against the backdrop of a clutch of arrests and an international investigation by U.S., Japanese and UK prosecutors - Woodford might appear to have a strong case.

 But he first needs to show it can be heard in Britain.